moonshine-ai/moonshine/moonshine/demo/README.md

 (env_moonshine_demo) parallels@ubuntu-linux-2404:~$
 ```

-For comparison this is the Faster-Whisper int8 base model on the same instance.
+For comparison, this is the `faster-whisper` int8 base model on the same instance.
 The value of `MIN_REFRESH_SECS` was increased as the model inference is too slow
 for a value of 0.2 seconds.